Is Vivek Shraya Trans?

 Gaining fame through his poignant lyrics that delve into identity, love, and acceptance, Silveira has been a fervent champion for transgender rights and visibility, not just in the music industry, but also in broader society.
 Despite encountering obstacles and prejudice, his unwavering commitment to his music and identity has made him a beacon of inspiration for many within the LGBTQ+ community.
 His talent was recognized in 2010 when he was bestowed with the “Proud FM Rock Artist of the Year” award and was previously nominated for “Best New Artist” at the Canadian Radio Music Awards in 2007.
 Silveira’s advocacy extends beyond his music, as he frequently speaks at various events about his experiences as a transgender man in the music industry, with the goal of fostering greater understanding and acceptance.
 His ongoing influence and activism make him a significant figure in the struggle for LGBTQ+ rights.

-Take a Look Also: Is Lawsy Trans?
+Take a Look Also: Is Bill Kaulitz Trans?